-- 1. 6 months to 4 years of age.
+- 1. 6 months to 5 years of age.

 - 2. Fever present.

-- 3. Seizure generalized (nonfocal).
+- Seizure generalized (nonfocal).

-- 4. Seizure duration <5 minutes.
+- 4. Seizure duration <15 minutes.

 - 5. Child has normal neurologic examination

 - 6. Child has no history of previous neurologic or CNS abnormality.

-- 7. Only one seizure in a 24 hour period.
+- Only one seizure in a 24 hour period.

-- 8. Child has returned to baseline.
+- 7. Only one seizure in a 24 hour period8.
+Child has returned to baseline.

 - 9. No meningeal signs:

-- · Irritability or inconsolability
+- Irritability or inconsolability

 - Nuchal rigidity

-- · Bulging fontanelle
+- Bulging fontanelle

-- · Lethargy or somnolence
+- Lethargy or somnolence

 - Focal neurologic findings